rust-lang/rfcs/text/2795-format-args-implicit-identifiers.md

     // expands to "hello Snoopy".
     println!("hello {person}", person="Snoopy");

-Indeed, in this example above the `person` variable would be unused, and so in this case the unused varible warning will apply, like the below:
+Indeed, in this example above the `person` variable would be unused, and so in this case the unused variable warning will apply, like the below:

     warning: unused variable: `person`
      --> src/foo.rs:X:Y